FAAM-146/faam-data/faam_data/docs/main/flagging.rst

 * ``flag_values``: ``0b 1b 2b``

 We can see that there are three different flag meanings and three different flag values, and can deduce that a flag value of 0 indicates the data are considered good, a flag value of 1 indicates a minor data quality issue, and a flag value of 2 indicates a major data quality issue.
 A user may choose, for example, to eliminate data with a major quality issue.
-To do this, they would simply mask/nan the variable whereever the flag variable has a value of 2, leaving the variable array as
+To do this, they would simply mask/nan the variable wherever the flag variable has a value of 2, leaving the variable array as

 ``1 2 6 5 4 3 6 5 4 3 - - 4 5 6 7 7 6 5 3 2``.